betaglot/plantabeta/docs/guide/WhatPlantbeta.md

 - Multicultural understanding
 - Universally Rendered.
 - Graphic is easier to find visually.
-- Smaller width than any word which could describe "Environment", "Movement", "Neuro", "Route", "Beta"
+- Smaller width than any word which could describe "Environment", "Move", "Neuro", "Route", "Beta"

 :::